 Chris Sciacca from IBM is interviewing Stefan Reidy from Arviem.
-Ther article was published here
+The article was published here

-During the interview Reidy was incredibly enthusiastic about what this could mean for the future of supply chains.
+During the interview Reidy was incredibly enthusiastic about what this could mean for the future of supply chains or ‘google of trade’.
 In fact, he liked the idea so much that he started up his own company less than two years later in 2008.

 After recently reading about Arviem’s new collaboration with H.B.
 Fuller I decided to catch up and see how things are going.